Faraday rotator

 A Faraday rotator is a polarization rotator based on the Faraday effect, a magneto-optic effect involving transmission of light through a material when a longitudinal static magnetic field is present.
 The state of polarization (such as the axis of linear polarization or the orientation of elliptical polarization) is rotated as the wave traverses the device, which is explained by a slight difference in the phase velocity between the left and right circular polarizations.
 Thus it is an example of circular birefringence, as is optical activity, but involves a material only having this property in the presence of a magnetic field.

+Mechanism

 Circular birefringence, involving a difference in propagation between opposite circular polarizations, is distinct from linear birefringence (or simply birefringence, when the term is not further specified) which also transforms a wave's polarization but not through a simple rotation.

 The polarization state is rotated in proportion to the applied longitudinal magnetic field according to: